 You want to get the bulk of the heavy physical work done in preseason and less during the season as schedules that are heavy physically during the demands of a season can increase the rate at which players become Jaded, which is what we want to avoid.
 However, if you play in a league with a winter break, a heavier training schedule during this time can help to keep the players fit for longer.

 Fatigue is negatively affected by playing matches and primarily the physical training sessions.
 It is positively affected by Rest and Recovery.
 During preseason, the negative effects of physical training are actually positive as they build up the players Overall Physical Condition.

-Think about it like this, right now you’re well rested and you are unlikely feeling fatigued.
+Think about it like this, right now you’re well-rested and you are unlikely feeling fatigued.
 The football season is a marathon, not a sprint.
 If I asked you to go outside you could probably sprint, but I doubt you could run a marathon.
-So while your players may return with close to 100% condition, they need to work hard to train for the marathon ahead, otherwise they’ll become fatigues and likely succumb to poor performance and injury..
+So while your players may return with close to 100% condition, they need to work hard to train for the marathon ahead, otherwise, they’ll become fatigued and likely succumb to poor performance and injury.